 One of my colleagues, Eric Hargens, works with salespeople as well.
-He's a little newer to the consulting business, and he struggled with this for a while.
+He's spent time as a consultant and sales manager, and he struggled with this for a while.
 He wanted to focus on the initial conversation that goes on between client and salesperson.
 That doesn't sound much like a branding, now does it?
-After a few long walks, and a couple of cigars, he came up with a different way of articulating this concept.
+After a few long walks and a couple of cigars, he came up with a different way of articulating this concept.
 He calls it "the art of chitchat."
 Now he has a simple way of explaining what makes what he does unique.
-That's what I call thinking out of the box!
+That's what I call thinking out of the box.